 Deleted: though

-Formatted: Font:(Default) Arial, 10 pt, Not Italic, Font color: Text 1
+Formatted: Font:(Default) Arial, 10 pt, Not Italic, Font color:

 Deleted: there was

 Deleted:

 Consumer Impact Assessment Criteria Extent of Impact Which Consumer groups are affected?
-The majority of the workgroup concluded that overall there would be an immaterial impact of the increased oxygen level.
-The conclusion was that there could be a net benefit regarding gas coming onto the NTS with the potential ability of South Hook terminal to accept a wider range of cargoes.
-What costs or benefits will pass through to them?
-The workgroup concluded that it was unlikely there would be any costs passing through and the level of benefit could not be calculated at this time.
-When will these costs/benefits impact upon consumers?
+The majority of the workg overall there would be an increased oxygen level.
+T there could be a net bene onto the NTS with the pot Hook terminal to accept a immaterial impact of the he conclusion was that fit regarding gas coming ential ability of South What costs or benefits will pass through to them?
+The workgroup concluded would be any costs passing of benefit could not be call ng through and the level When will these costs/benefits impact upon consumers?
 After the UNC Modification Panel decision, the NEA can be modified.
 Once this is in place, the risk of an oxygen breach will be reduced, and therefore reduce the likelihood of being unable to deliver gas to consumers.
 Cargoes with a wider specification will also be acceptable at South Hook LNG, allowing this gas to deliver into the NTS.
 Are there any other Consumer Impacts?
-None General Market Assumptions as at December 2016 (to underpin the Costs analysis) Number of Domestic consumers Number of non-domestic consumers <73,200 kWh/annum Number of consumers between 73,200 and 732,000 kWh/annum Number of very large consumers >732,000 kWh/annum
+None General Market Assumptions as at December 2 016 (to underpin the Costs a nalysis) Number of Domestic consumers 21 million Number of non-domestic consumers <73,200 kWh/annum 500,000 Number of consumers between 73,200 and 732,000 kWh/annum 250,000 Number of very large consumers >732,000 kWh/annum 26,000